 Although we are a ‘young’ diocese, formed on 15 December 1876 from the Archdeaconry of Cornwall in the Diocese of Exeter, the Christian faith has been alive here since at least the 4th century AD – more than 100 years before there was an Archbishop of Canterbury.
 And Cornwall had its own Bishop at St Germans, near Saltash, until the latter part of the 10th century.

-The 15th Bishop of Truro, whose vision guides the mission and ministry of Anglicans across the county, is the Right Reverend Tim Thornton, who was welcomed to Cornwall in March 2009.
+The 15th Bishop of Truro, whose vision (See Our Vision below) guides the mission and ministry of Anglicans across the county, is the Right Reverend Tim Thornton, who was welcomed to Cornwall in March 2009.

-The Diocesan Office in Truro acts as a resource centre for the parishes and their communities, providing support and advice on:
+The administration of the diocese is undertaken by staff at the Diocesan Office, which also acts as a resource centre for the parishes and their communities, providing support and advice on:

 - social responsibility